Special Educational Needs and Disability (SEND)

 This allows us to address individual needs and provide support as required.

-The impact of this grant is measured by reference to the progress of pupils from their relative starting points each term and year.
+The impact of this grant is measured by reference to the progress and attainment of pupils from their relative starting points each term and year.